-Everyone is on LinkedIn now.
-With over 300 million users and growing, you probably already know that this is where you want to be to manage your professional reputation.
+Everyone’s on LinkedIn.
+With over 875 million users and growing, you probably already know that this is where you want to be to manage your professional reputation.

 The best way to raise your visibility among your peers and have a knockout profile is by creating a cohesive, compelling personal brand for yourself on LinkedIn.

 How to Do It